OlivierLD/raspberry-coffee/Monitor.Battery/README.md

 # How to remotely monitor...

 ## A Battery
- This is an example intending to demonstrate how to publish information  gathered from the Raspberry PI.
+ This is an _functioning_ example intending to demonstrate how to publish information  gathered from the Raspberry PI.
  The information here is the tension (aka voltage) of a battery.
  The battery can be in a remote place, and from wherever you are, you want to make sure its level does not drop below a given threshold.